 Learning Environments and the Melbourne Centre for the Study of Higher Education jointly offer the following professional development opportunities.
 Sessions will provide a diverse range of topics covering the use of learning technologies in teaching.

-Theory, research and practice workshops
+Theory, research and practice workshops - enrolments now open

 These ‘hands-on’ workshops delivered by LE and MCSHE staff provide participants with an overview of the: